Yelizovo: Demographics

+The town has a small population of Korean people who were descended from North Korean contract workers from 1946.

 Transportation and infrastructure

 The town's most notable claim to fame is serving as the host for Petropavlovsk-Kamchatsky Airport, the largest airport on Kamchatka.
 A major Soviet space telemetry station, NIP-6, was also located nearby.

 In Yelizovo, there is a long-wave broadcasting station with a 255 m tall ARRT-Antenna.